jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-5/index.md

 ---
-title: "Structured search queries for web UIs, part 5: the interface"
+title: "Structured search queries for web UIs, part 5: the interface, foundations"
 date: "2025-06-02T02:46:56.940Z"
-description: ""
+description: "In which contenteditable is dead, and also long live contenteditable"
 draft: false
 ---